amanmaunas/CODSOFT/README.md

 # CODSOFT
-This is a Project during My CODSOFT Intern.
+This is a Project Repo during My CODSOFT Intern.